h4zzkR/cpp_stl_parts/README.md

 # cpp_stl_parts
-# Description
+# Descriptio

-Repo with implementation of the most important containers / objects i(and a little bit other things) n C++ Standart Library.
+Repo with implementation of the most important containers / objects (and a little bit other things) in C++ Standart Library.
 All these things were given to me as homework for 1-2 semesters of the subject "Programming in C++" (2020/2021) at MIPT, which I graduated with honors.

 # Content (in descending order of writing time)